tiyd-python-2015-08/assigments/27--Stat-Tracker/README.md

 * Editing a stat
 * Showing a chart for an activity for any series of dates, defined by a start and stop date.
 The default should be the last 30 days.

-Your chart will be done with D3.
-We'll learn about this on Wednesday, so you will not have to build it until then.
+Your chart can be generated using a variety of libraries.
+We'll learn about D3 on Wednesday, so you may want to wait to build it until then, but you are welcome to use any method you'd like.

 Your application will be made up of an API and a JavaScript single-page app.

 ### API Specification

-For your API, I'm specifying the endpoints you'll need and what they should do.
-The URLs I'm using are not prefixed: yours should have `/api/` in front of them.
+For your API, we're specifying the endpoints you'll need and what they should do.
+The URLs below are not prefixed: yours should have `/api/` in front of them.

 As a team, you will need to determine the payload associated with each request/response.

 All the endpoints require authentication.
+You will need to decide as a team if you will make authentication available via the API, and if so, what endpoints to use.

 Verb   | URL                                       | Action
 ------ | ---                                       | -------